ashashishy/AWS-Notes/IAM.md

 Iam is eventually consistant.
 Iam achieves high availibility by replicating data across multiple servers with in aws data centers around the globe.

+An iam user created using Aws cli does not have any permission, acess key and secret access key by default

 Unique account signin page URL: https://my_account_id.signin.aws.amazon.com/console/